 3D Scanning – #scantober

-The results from 3D scans in most cases can be further edited in 3D design software and later 3D printed.
-Andrew Sink encourages to participate in the Scantober challenge.
-We are curious to see how it will turn out this year and we hope that next year this initiative will have a great resonance.
+The results from 3D scans can, in most cases, be further edited in 3D design software and later 3D printed.
+Andrew Sink encourages participants to participate in the Scantober challenge.
+We are curious to see how it will turn out this year, and we hope that next year, this initiative will have a great resonance.

 Software Focused Challenge – #blendtober (Blender3D)